Why? Because the site is evolving. I am evolving.

 Gross Income for May 2011: $5,597.89

-So while this may not be mind-blowing to many of you, it is in fact more than I was making in my real job as an analyst, and double what I was making in the same month the year prior.
-I’m happy with it.
+So while this may not be mind-blowing to many of you, it is, in fact, more than I was making in my real job as an analyst, and double what I was making in the same month the year prior.
+I

 May 2011 Business Expenses: